<< <%SKIN-STRTRANS-SYNTOC%> >>

 Gifts In Kind are when a donor gives you goods or services instead of cash (or cash equivalents, like cheques or credit card donations).
 For instance, they might give you a large quantity of food for a food bank, or donate their services as a professional gardener to your garden.
 (However, at least in Canada, you cannot give receipts for donated services, only for donated goods.)

-The first general comment I would make about handling Gifts In Kind is that I am not an authority on this subject!
+The first general comment we would make about handling Gifts In Kind is that we are not authorities on this subject!
 This can be a very complicated issue in many jurisdictions.
-Please consult your appropriate authorities, e.g. the Canada Revenue Agency (CRA) in Canada, or the IRS in the U.S.A., concerning them, before you decide how to handle them.
+Please consult your appropriate authorities, for example the Canada Revenue Agency (CRA) in Canada, or the IRS in the U.S.A., concerning them, before you decide how to handle them.

 Canadian Receipts for Gifts in Kind

-To be considered a Gift in Kind, a donation must have exactly "Gift in Kind" as its Check #/Paid By value.
+To be considered a Gift in Kind, a donation must have exactly "Gift in Kind" as its Cheque # / Paid By value.
 Also, you must enter something into the Description field for the donation, describing what was donated.
-(If the Description field is not displayed in your donation details area, you can set it be displayed via an option on the Donations tab of the Maintenance à Main Window Options window.)
+(If the Description field is not displayed in your donation details area, you can set it to be displayed via an option on the Donations tab of the Maintenance ⇒ Main Window Options window.)